neilnorthrop/power-channel/README.md

 ### Resources
 1. **Seed the resource** – create a record with `name`, `base_amount` and `drop_chance`; set `action_id` if gathered from an action.
-2. **Wire into recipes** – update any `RecipeResource` entries that should consume this resource.
+2. **Wire into recipes** – update `RecipeResource` entries that should consume this resource as components.
 3. **Broadcast updates** – ensure resources are streamed through `UserUpdatesChannel` if they affect real‑time data.

 ### Items
 1. **Seed the item** – add a new `Item.create!` block to `db/seeds.rb`.
-2. **Define the crafting recipe** – create a `Recipe` for the item and one or more `RecipeResource` entries specifying required resources.
+2. **Define the crafting recipe** – create a `Recipe` for the item and one or more `RecipeResource` entries specifying required components (Resources or Items).
 3. **Implement item effect** – extend `ItemService` with logic for the item’s effect (e.g., cooldown reset).
 Create an effect class if needed.
 4. **Expose via API/UI** – update serializers and views so players can craft and use the item.